ViteStudio-Tech/UnrealEngineVite-Docs/Writerside/topics/EngineOverview/Engine-Overview.md

-**Battle-tested technology over in-house technology.** Where Epic built a new system for UE5, Vite prefers the industry-standard solution that already shipped in AAA titles: PhysX rather than Chaos, DDGI rather than Lumen, TressFX rather than Groom, SMAA rather than TSR.
+**Battle-tested technology over in-house technology.** Where Epic built a new system for UE5, Vite prefers the industry-standard solution that already shipped in AAA titles: PhysX rather than Chaos, DDGI rather than Lumen, TressFX rather than Groom.
 These are not nostalgic choices; they are choices about which code has been through the most shipped games.

 **Native resolution over reconstruction.** Vite's performance targets are stated at native 4K and native